csci1710/forge-documentation/forge-docs-book/src/building-models/constraints/expressions/let-expressions.md

   <formula>
 ```

-This is useful to avoid coat bloat due to re-use.
+This is useful to avoid code bloat due to re-use.
 E.g., if `s` is a state:

 ```
 let s2 = Traces.nextState[s] |